Term 3 Week 9 Newsletter - Monday 15th September 2025

 Silver Award

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:15am, under the COLA, on Friday 11th April.
-This assembly will include the Easter Hat Parade, as it's the last day of term prior to the Easter break.
+This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Gold Award

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:15am, under the COLA, on Friday 11th April.
-This assembly will include the Easter Hat Parade, as it's the last day of term prior to the Easter break.
+This assembly is planned to occur at 9:30m on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Bronze Medallion

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:15am, under the COLA, on Friday 11th April.
-This assembly will include the Easter Hat Parade, as it's the last day of term prior to the Easter break.
+This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

-A morning tea for Term 1 Bronze Medallion recipients, will be held on Wednesday 2nd April, at 11am in the Principal's office.
+A morning tea for Term 3 Bronze Medallion recipients will be held in the principal's office at recess on Wednesday 24 September at 11am.

 Silver Medallion

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:15am, under the COLA, on Friday 11th April.
-This assembly will include the Easter Hat Parade, as it's the last day of term prior to the Easter break.
+This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Gold Medallion

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:15am, under the COLA, on Friday 11th April.
-This assembly will include the Easter Hat Parade, as it's the last day of term prior to the Easter break.
+This assembly is planned to occur at 9:30m on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 From the Teachers